 My lender won’t do HARP.
 Can I use HARP with another lender?

 Yes.
-You can do HARP with any participating mortgage lender.
+You can do the HARP loan with any participating mortgage lender.
 This is a major change from the original HARP.
 The government is trying to get as many people access to the program as possible.
 If you were once turned down for HARP by your original mortgage lender, re-apply somewhere else.
 You’ll likely have better luck.

 My mortgage servicer does not do new mortgages.
 How do I use HARP?

 Not all mortgage servicers have loan officers on staff.
 However, that should no bearing on your ability to get a HARP refinance.
-As a U.S. homeowners, you can work with any participating lender in the country so reach out to your favorite bank and get started from there.
-Or, to just compare mortgage rates, use this form and you'll get your options.
+You can work with any participating lender in the country.

 What if neither Fannie Mae nor Freddie Mac has a record of my mortgage?